6 Beauty Industry Consumer Trends Marketers Should Be Watching

 To start off, here’s six key questions to ask yourself before choosing an image recognition tool.
 They all have strengths and weaknesses, so this will help you work out exactly what you need.

-Often logos can be obscured or tiny in pictures.
+Logos can often be obscured or tiny in pictures.
 Find out if the tool you’re looking at can handle these situations without failing to detect your logo.

 Other tools can track your logo as a quickly as a few hours or a few days at most (such as our Image Insights offering).

-Being able to compare and contrast data from bother image and text mentions in one place is important.
+Being able to compare and contrast data from both image and text mentions in one place is important.
 It means you can get the whole picture, while seeing how the two types differ.

 Some platforms can only identify image mentions in relation to specific keywords provided by the user.
 This means you’ll miss a lot of mentions.